linuxstb/pidvbip/README.md

 DVB-over-IP set-top box software for the Raspberry Pi.

-It requires Tvheadend running on a server
+It requires Tvheadend running on a server (or on same pi)

 https://github.com/tvheadend/

+GPU memory should be a minimum of 128MB in config.txt

+    gpu_mem=128

 Screenshots
 -----------